 The building of a royal palace

-The building of a royal palace, where the Imperial Household’s ceremony and event, and His Majesty the Emperor does public duties, becomes main Imperial-Palace tour.
-The royal palace consists of several buildings.
+The building of a royal palace, where the Imperial Household’s ceremony and event, and His Majesty the Emperor does public duties, becomes the main Imperial-Palace tour.
+The royal court consists of several buildings.

 The rich nature which grows thick in vivid green